Muscle Relaxant Drugs Market Outlook:

 Drug Type Segment Analysis

-The prescription-based segment is poised to register the highest share of 68.6% over the assessed period.
+The prescription-based segment is poised to register the highest share of 68.6% in the market over the assessed period.
 These medications, specifically non-benzodiazepine, are gaining prominence in this sector on account of their lower addiction risk.
-Thus, it was emphasized and validated by the rigorous evaluation process of the FDA, conducted in 2024, on non-opioid alternatives.
+As per the NLM report in June 2025, non-benzodiazepine muscle relaxants (MR) for acute low back pain (LBP) showed increased pain relief (Risk Ratio: 0.53, p<0.0001).
 As more clinical studies confirm their reduced sedation ability compared to benzodiazepines, a greater number of physicians are considering and suggesting muscle relaxants as a gold standard and safer long-term option for chronic pain management.

 Distribution Channel Segment Analysis